jayr1305/transliteration-api/README.md

-# transliteration-api
-This is an end to end transliteration api service built over pypi project ai4bharat-transliteration.

-Here’s a `README.md` for your Dockerized transliteration API:

----

 # Transliteration API

 This project is a Flask-based API for transliterating text from English to Indian languages (currently supporting Hindi and Marathi) using the `ai4bharat-transliteration` library.
 The API allows users to input a word and get the corresponding transliteration for the requested language.